mandreobr/thesupplementpost/src/content/reviews/Men-Health/total-control-24/benefits.md

       />
     </a>
     <p class="image-caption">
-      TC24 is positioned for gradual, daily support for urinary flow, bladder comfort, and long-term prostate wellness.
+      TC24 is a natural over-the-counter supplement designed to support urine stream strength, bladder comfort, and urinary flow balance.
     </p>
   </div>
 </header>